 L. SELECTION GUIDELINES:

-Formal application, rating of education and experience; oral interview and reference check; job related tests may be required.
+a.
+Formal application, rating of education and experience; oral interview, reference and criminal background checks.

-*VEBA (Voluntary Employee Benefit Association) is a tax-exempt health reimbursement account used by employees and their eligible dependent to pay for eligible medical expenses.
-The plan is funded by an employee’s sick and/or vacation banked hours upon leaving City employment.
+*VEBA (Voluntary Employee Benefit Association) is a tax-exempt trust used by retiring employees and their eligible dependent to pay for eligible medical expenses.
+The plan is funded by an employee’s sick and/or vacation banked hours upon retirement.

 ONLY CANDIDATES SELECTED FOR INTERVIEWS WILL BE CONTACTED.